ipublikuj-archive/permissions/docs/en/index.md

 So as you can see, there is special method **getPermissions** and this method only return an array of all permission which you want to register.
 Extension will parse this values and register all resources and permissions automatically.

+#### Creating roles

+Roles have to be registered like in manual registration.
+Automatic part is not implemented yet.

 ## Usage

 Library provide a PHP trait, which enables pleasant quering Nette ACL system you've just configured.
 Please note that traits are available from PHP 5.4, for older versions of PHP you must copy/paste trait contents.
 This trait is effective only in